 \subsection{Content Safety}

 Content safety research for LLMs has primarily focused on ensuring that model outputs are free from harmful, biased, or factually incorrect content.
 One major line of work addresses \emph{harmful content and toxicity}: alignment techniques such as Reinforcement Learning from Human Feedback (RLHF)~\cite{ouyang2022training} and Constitutional AI~\cite{bai2022constitutional} train models to refuse unsafe requests, while dedicated classifiers such as Llama Guard~\cite{inan2023llamaguard} and RealToxicityPrompts~\cite{gehman2020realtoxicityprompts} benchmark and filter toxic outputs.
-A second line targets \emph{hallucination}: methods such as SelfCheckGPT~\cite{manakul2023selfcheckgpt} and FActScore~\cite{min2023factscore} assess the factual consistency of generated text by cross-checking sampled outputs or decomposing claims against external knowledge.
+A second line targets \emph{hallucination}: methods such as SelfCheckGPT \cite{manakul2023selfcheckgpt} assess the factual consistency of generated text by cross-checking sampled outputs against external knowledge; while other methods use external mechanisms, such as Retrieval-Augmented Generation (RAG) \cite{li2024enhancing} and LLM-as-Critic (LCM) \cite{sun2025detection}, to ground responses in verifiable information.
 Broader trustworthiness evaluations such as TrustLLM~\cite{sun2024trustllm} further assess LLMs across dimensions including truthfulness, fairness, and robustness.

 Despite this breadth, existing content safety approaches share a fundamental limitation: they operate on the \emph{final output} or surface-level content of model responses, treating the reasoning chain as a black box.
-They are therefore blind to reasoning-level vulnerabilities---such as injected logical fallacies, manipulated inference steps, or adversarially induced overthinking---that corrupt the reasoning process itself while potentially leaving the final output superficially intact.
+They are therefore blind to reasoning-level vulnerabilities, such as injected logical fallacies, manipulated inference steps, or adversarially induced overthinking, which corrupt the reasoning process itself while potentially leaving the final output superficially intact.
 This gap motivates our work on \emph{reasoning safety}, a dimension orthogonal to content safety.